bazel-ios/rules_ios/docs/index_while_building.md

 `swift` and `clang` write index data based on the status of what resides in index-store-path.
-When using a transient per-swift-library index, it writes O( M imports * N libs) indexer data and slows down compilation significantly: to the tune of 300% slow down and 6GB+ index data in my testing. `rules_swift` likes to use per `swift_library` data in order to remote cache indexes `rules_ios` uses a per `apple_library` index to reduce `index-import` wallclock time.
-Adding "Index while building" to bazel needs special consideration to preserve performance characteristics of the original architecture of a global index while interoperating with remote execution and caching.
+When using a transient per-swift-library index, it writes O( M imports * N libs) indexer data and slows down compilation significantly: to the tune of 300% slow down and 6GB+ index data in benchmarks. `rules_swift` likes to use per `swift_library` data in order to remote cache indexes `rules_ios` uses a per `apple_library` index to reduce `index-import` wallclock time.
+Adding "Index while building" to Bazel needs special consideration to both preserve performance characteristics of the original architecture of a global index and interoperate with Bazel's remote execution and caching.

 ## Index while building V2

 ### rules_swift workers

 Workers are extended to use a global index internally.
-Records and units into the remote cache by copying material from the worker's global index into `bazel-out`.
-This fixes
+Then, it writes records and units into the remote cache by copying material from the worker's global index into `bazel-out`.

 ### clang compilation